 - Django web application security

 - Protecting user data is an essential part of any website design.
-We already explained some of the more common security threats in the topic Web security — this article builds on that information, providing a brief overview of the security features that are provided for Django users out of the box.
+We previously explained some of the more common security threats in the article Web security — this article provides a practical demonstration of how Django's in-built protections handle such threats.

 The following assessment will test your understanding of how to create a website using Django, as described in the guides listed above.